 Hi, I’m Elisa.
 I’m glad you are here.

 I view counseling as an opportunity to explore areas of life that hold us back from truth, freedom, wholeness, and healthy relationships.
 As people, we all struggle in different ways, but I believe our lives “make sense” in the context of everything we have experienced.
-Counseling is an opportunity to explore that context and discover ways we can grow out of unhealthy patterns and attachments as well as heal from painful experiences that are keeping us stuck.
+Therapy is an opportunity to explore that context and discover ways we can grow out of unhealthy patterns and attachments as well as heal from painful experiences that are keeping us stuck.
 I view people from a holistic place—mind, body, emotions and spirit—and want to understand how each of these areas are being impacted by your current struggles, with the hope that you can live from a place of greater congruency, from the inside out.
 I have learned over time that sometimes we need to integrate experiential exercises in therapy to solidify the changes we hope to make and therefore experiential therapy is a growing area of interest and approach for me with my clients.
 My aim and privilege is for God to use me in helping individuals discover their purpose, their infinite worth, and a path of growth.

 About Me